DelroyGayle/manx-airlines-booking-system-pp4-version2/TESTING.md

 ## HTML Validation
 This was performed using [W3C HTML Validator](https://validator.w3.org/nu/)

+* There were confilcts with the validator and Django Template Language, for example

+* Spaces following % produced "Non-space characters found without seeing a doctype first."

+* Besides these conflicts I changed all my <article>'s and <section>'s to <div>'s

+* Warning: The type attribute is unnecessary for JavaScript resources.

 ## CSS Validation

 This was performed using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)